menu

 📚 Previously in Part 1...

-We learned how the kinetic chain works: from ground force through the 5-link pathway, and how traditional weapons build structural integrity.
 Now it's time to apply that knowledge with actual training methods used at Bamboo Kung Fu.

 ← Revisit Part 1: The Science of Power